 Beyond the Wall and the location of Whitetree

 The village of Whitetree is named on one of Castle Black's old maps.
-There are other villages south of Whitetree, at least three of them.
+There are at least three other villages south of Whitetree.
 To the north lies water, possibly a lake, and to the west some small hills.

 A Clash of Kings

-The Night's Watch comes to Whitetree during the great ranging, and find the village abandoned by its inhabitants, the sheepfold empty.
-The men are unnerved by the enormous size and disturbing appearance of the village's weirwood tree, and Jon Snow notes it is the biggest tree he has ever seen.
-Jon discovers burnt human bones in the hollow of the tree's mouth, and brings a skull to Lord Commander Jeor Mormont.
+When the Night's Watch comes to Whitetree during the great ranging, they find the village abandoned by its inhabitants and the sheepfold empty.
+The men are unnerved by the size and appearance of the village's weirwood tree, which Jon Snow notes it is the biggest tree he has ever seen.
+Jon discovers burnt human bones in the hollow of the tree's mouth.

-Several brothers of the Night's Watch are commanded to search through the houses, Jon Snow amongst them.
+Jeor Mormont, Lord Commander of the Night's Watch, has Bedwyck climb the weirwood and sends men to search the village.
 Jon notes that except for the remaining ashes beneath the smoke hole, the houses show no sign of having been lived in for quite some time.
 All the furnishing is gone, and all that is left is dry straw bedding in a corner.
-Despite the vanished wildlings and their possessions, Whitetree shows no signs of having been attacked.
+Whitetree shows no signs of having been attacked.